Chile–France relations: Bilateral agreements

 Both nations have signed several bilateral agreements such as an Agreement on Cultural Cooperation (1955), Agreement on Technical and Scientific Cooperation (1962); Agreement on Social Security (1999); Agreement on Bilateral Cooperation on Climate Change (2003); Agreement on the avoidance of Double-Taxation and Tax Evasion (2004); Agreement on Renewable Energy Cooperation (2009); Agreement on a Working holiday visa (2015) and an Agreement on the Promotion of Tourism between both nations (2015).

 Transportation

-There are direct flights between Santiago and Paris with Air France and direct flights between Santiago and Papeete, French Polynesia with LATAM Chile.
+There are direct flights between Santiago and Paris with Air France and LATAM Chile and direct flights between Santiago and Papeete, French Polynesia, also with LATAM Chile.

 Trade

 In 2002, Chile signed a free trade agreement with the European Union (which includes France).
 In 2017, trade between Chile and France totaled €2 billion Euros.
 Chile's main exports to France include: Cooper; fruits and seeds; wood paste; fish and crustaceans; and wine.
 France's main exports to Chile include: Nuclear reactors, boilers, machines and apparatus; automobiles and tractors; machinery and electrical material; pharmaceuticals; and chemical based products.
 Chile is France's second largest trading partner in South America (after Brazil).